yanchenglee98/tp/docs/UserGuide.md

 Here are some other examples you can try:

-* `edit-block-range F J` edits the blocks configuration to allow block F, G, H, I and J only.
+* `edit-block-range F J` edits the block configuration to allow blocks F, G, H, I and J only.
-* `edit-block-range K O` edits the blocks configuration to allow block K, L, M, N and O only.
+* `edit-block-range K O` edits the block configuration to allow blocks K, L, M, N and O only.

-### 6.3 Changing the floors configuration : `edit-floor-range` - Tee Kok Siang
+### 6.3 Editing the floor configuration : `edit-floor-range` - Tee Kok Siang

-This command helps you to edit the floors configuration.
+This command helps you to edit the floor configuration.

-Does your hall have floor number from 1 to 5 which is different than the default floor number from 1 to 4?
-Fret not, you can edit it by using this command.
+Does your hall have floor number from 1 to 5 which is different from the default floor number from 1 to 4?
+Fret not!
+You can edit it by using this command.
 Suppose that it has the following details:

 Parameters | Details
 ---------- | -------